 You don’t need to travel too far to find the best surfing spots in the Philippines.
 In fact, you can find a lot of them right here in Luzon!
 Beaches aren’t just for swimming and getting a tan anymore.
-More and more people are learning to surf so here are some choice surf spots that you’re sure to fall in love with.
+More and more people are learning to surf, so here are some choice surf spots that you’re sure to fall in love with.

 Even if you’re not a surfing fan, chances are you’ve heard of Baler.
-Tourists both local and foreign can be seen flocking to this lovely town in Aurora especially during the holidays.
+Tourists, both local and foreign, can be seen flocking to this lovely town in Aurora, especially during the holidays.
 For beginners, Sabang beach is a very popular choice as it’s close to many hotels on the beachfront.

 This is ideal for beginners as they can easily try to surf on the weekend and be back in time for the workweek to start.
-The quiet town of Real, Quezon has a lot of beach resorts but not a lot of them offer surfboards for rent.
+The quiet town of Real, Quezon, has many beach resorts, but not many of them offer surfboards for rent.

-The town isn’t as developed as other sports so this is best for backpackers or adventurers who are used to camping or “roughing it” in general.
-The best time to go surfing in Real is from October to February but since it’s so near to Manila, you don’t need to plan too far in advance!
+The town isn’t as developed as other sports, so this is best for backpackers or adventurers who are used to camping or “roughing it” in general.
+The best time to go surfing in Real is from October to February, but since it’s so near to Manila, you don’t need to plan too far in advance!

 Crystal Beach, San Antonio, Zambales

 This is another popular surfing spot as Zambales is pretty near Manila.
 The good thing about it is that it doesn’t get as packed with tourists as others.

 Liwliwa, San Felipe Zambales

 Zambales has no shortage of great surfing spots.
 Liwliwa is another destination that’s high on surfers’ lists.
-While the beaches here aren’t that developed, you can still find a few surf resorts that are perfect for backpackers.
+While the beaches here aren’t that developed, you can still find a few surf resorts perfect for backpackers.